loki-pup/loki-pup.github.io/_posts/portofolio.md

+In the parent, you don’t pass the argument because you're just giving the child the function to use.

+In the child, you decide when and how to call that function — so you provide the argument there.

 responsive: by changing the text size and column width for different platform

 * flex: Utilities for controlling how flex items both grow and shrink.